 Hydroquinone is a prescribed leaching cream used to treat areas of dyschromia, such as melasma, chloasma, solar lentigines, freckles, and post-inflammatory hyperpigmentation. (source)

-To help slough off dead skin cells and encourage the growth of new ones, look for a cream or serum that contains retinol or alpha hydroxy acid along with brightening ingredients such as vitamin c and azelaic acid.
+To help slough off dead skin cells and encourage the growth of new ones, look for a cream or serum that contains retinol or alpha hydroxy acid and brightening ingredients such as vitamin c and azelaic acid.

 Many home remedies claim to lighten dark spots and skin hyperpigmentation.
 These remedies include lemon, buttermilk, tomatoes, papaya, and more.

-Here are a few resources for you if you want to learn more about home remedies for dark spots.
+Here are a few resources if you want to learn more about home remedies for dark spots.

 The Best Formulas for Dark Spots and Skin Hyperpigmentation

-Several types of face cleansers available can help reduce the appearance of dark spots and skin hyperpigmentation.
+Several types of face cleansers can help reduce the appearance of dark spots and skin hyperpigmentation.

 To understand the most effective face washes for dark spots, it’s essential to know the active ingredients that target dark spots and hyperpigmentation of the skin.